k47ha/Geolocation_Estimation/03_GeoEstimation_Hierarchical_Model/README.md

 ## Downloading the models

 In the [repository](https://github.com/TIBHannover/GeoEstimation) you will find a script `downloader.py` which should download all necessary models, weights and the scene hierarchy.
-But as there are problems with automatically extracting the following 3 models, they have to be extracted manually:
+But as there are problems with automatically extracting the following 3 models, they have to be extracted manually and put into a folder named `models`:

 1. Download and extract the following files manually and put them into a new folder called */resources*:
 - 'base_M.tar.gz'